eoscostarica/guide.eoscostarica.io/docs/tutorials/node-installation.md

 p2p-peer-address = API_NODE_IP:API_NODE_PORT
 # You can continue adding peer nodes here
 ```
+> Maybe you need to assign permission executions to `start.sh`, for this execute: `$ chmod 755 start.sh`

 > Note that above there are items that need to be replaced with their corresponding values.